Shree7/test1/README.md

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable
 > as possible.
 The idea is that a

+> Blockquotes are very handy in email to emulate reply text.
+> This line is part of the same quote.